top of page

 TRAVEL INFORMATION

-Train - We are a five minute brisk walk from Wilmslow mainline railway station with frequent high speed direct trains to destinations throughout the country.
+Train - We are a 17 minute walk from Wilmslow mainline railway station (there is also a taxi rank at the station) with frequent high speed direct trains to destinations throughout the country.
 At least four trains each hour make the journey to Manchester City Centre in 15-20 minutes and at least one train each hour travels direct to London Euston in under 2 hours.

 Flying - Wilmslow is just 4 miles from Manchester International Airport, which is by far the most important airport in the UK outside of London, with direct flights to most major destinations around the world.
 Travel into Wilmslow by train (8 minutes) or by taxi.